-- A. Textbook and Other Materials: Textbook and Other Materials: Revel Automotive Technology: Principles, Diagnosis, and Service, 6e by James D. Halderman Students are requested to possess a basic tool set for the program by the 12th class day. - B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+- A. Textbook and Other Materials: - Revel Automotive Technology: Principles, Diagnosis, and Service, 6e by James D. Halderman - Students are requested to possess a basic tool set for the program by the 12th class day. - 8 1⁄2 x 11 notebook for classroom note taking and assignments - Clear Safety Glasses. - B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.